rohitmahali01/Reprompt-It/SECURITY_FIXES.md

 # Security Fixes and Improvements

 ## Overview
-This document outlines the security vulnerabilities that were identified and fixed in the Rephrase-It Chrome extension.
+This document outlines the security vulnerabilities that were identified and fixed in the Reprompt-It Chrome extension.

 ## Critical Issues Fixed ✅